Verrières Viaduct

-The Verrières Viaduct is a curved 720-metre concrete autoroute box girder bridge in the south of France, which at one point was briefly the highest bridge in France; it is almost 500 feet tall.
+The Verrières Viaduct is a curved 720-metre long concrete autoroute box girder bridge in the south of France, which at one point was briefly the highest bridge in France; it is roughly 141 m tall.
+The nearby Millau Viaduct, completed in 2004 and standing at 343 m tall, is currently the tallest bridge in France, and in the world.

 History

 Design

 It would be the highest bridge in France.
 It has a concrete road deck, built on steel girders.
 The concrete piers are from 40 metres to 140 metres in height.
 Société d'études techniques et économiques (SETEC) carried out design work for the shape of the road deck.

 P3 pier would be the highest at 141.36m.

 Construction

 In August 1999, construction began of the steel deck structure on-site.
 In January 2002, the bridge deck was incrementally launched from one side.
 The bridge was too high to be built with a crane.
 6,200 tonnes of steel were built, with 22,000 cubic metres of concrete for the five concrete piers.
 Groupe Razel built the concrete piers.

 The steelwork was built by Société d'études R. Foucault et Associés (SERF) of Cergy in Paris (Île-de-France).